andreashappe/snikt.net/content/post/2014-03-22-convert-kvm-image-to-lxc-container.md

 ---
 layout: post
 categories: ["tech", "linux", "virtualization"]
-title: "How to use convert an KVM image into a LXC container"
+title: "How to convert an KVM image into a LXC container"
 description: "How to use convert an KVM image into a LXC container"
 keywords: "libvirt virtualization virt-install qemu lvm kvm lxc"
 aliases: